-Beijing Capital International Airport is situated 25km (16 miles) northeast of Beijing.
+Beijing Capital International Airport is situated 32km (20 miles) northeast of Beijing.

-Due to capacity limitations at the current airport, a new facility is to be built in the Daxing area, and is scheduled to open for business in 2018.
+Due to capacity limitations at the current airport, an additional airport facility is planned for the Daxing area, scheduled to open for business in 2018.

 Airport information is available at staffed desks in all terminals.
 Tourist information is available in the arrivals lounge of Terminal 3.

 Regular shuttle buses run between the three terminals.
 There is a covered walkway between Terminals 1 and 2.

 The Airport Expressway links Beijing Capital International Airport with the city centre.
 From the centre, take the ring road to the expressway and follow it in a northeasterly direction to the airport site.
 The total drive time from central Beijing to the airport is approximately 45 minutes, varying greatly depending on traffic levels.

 Metro:The Beijing Subway's Airport Express (www.ebeijing.gov.cn) runs from Terminals 2 and 3 directly to the city centre (journey time: approximately 20 minutes; fare: ¥25).

 Bus:Buses to the Shunyi District depart from outside Terminals 2 and 3.
 Fares start at ¥4.

 Shuttle:The airport shuttle bus departs from outside the arrivals areas of the terminals and takes various routes into the city, including stops at some major hotels.
 The most popular route is to Xidan (Line 2) in central Beijing, a short walk from the Forbidden City.
 The journey time to central Beijing is around 50 minutes and the fare (via Line 2) is ¥24.